 A visual example of results:

 The largest chunk of your results should indicate the Enneatype that best describes you, ranging from numbers 1 – 9.
 In the above example, our test taker is Enneatype 6.
-If there are two (or even three) types approximately the same size, then you might be looking at a tritype situation.
-It’s eye-opening to consider how your tritype aligns with your preferences, beliefs, and traits.

 The 9 types are divided into three triads that split the system into three areas: